 As your application grows, it becomes critical for your authentication to be frictionless, secure, and flexible in order to scale your product, boost conversion, and provide a great user experience.
 Suited for social media, e-commerce, fintech, healthcare, Web3, and other industries, Stytch's Consumer Auth platform offers a wide variety of authentication methods and integrations that can be tailored to your requirements.

 Designed to be composable, backend-driven, and future-proof, Stytch lets you build seamless auth experiences your end users will love, with tools your engineering team will thank you for.

-Stytch offers developers a comprehensive set of features and capabilities in order to confidently identify and appropriately handle any traffic.
+Stytch offers developers a comprehensive set of features and capabilities in order to build secure and scalable Consumer Authentication.
 This includes but is not limited to:

 Auth methods: Stytch's Consumer Auth paltform offers a robust product suite with a wide variety of options so you can customize the auth experience in any way you need.
 Choose any combination of auth methods like Email Magic Links, Embeddable Magic Links, Passwords, OAuth, OTP, TOTP, Mobile Biometrics, Passkeys, WebAuthn, and Web3.

 Passwordless: Stytch showcases a variety of passwordless auth that are proven to reduce friction and boost conversion for your end users.
 Passwordless auth methods include Magic Links, OAuth, OTP, TOTP, Mobile Biometrics, Passkeys, WebAuthn, and Web3.

 User management: Stytch's Consumer Auth platform treats Users as first-class entities.
 Stytch stores and manages authenticated User records, which are enriched with auth metadata and custom metadata that you define.
 Don't want to deal with handling your users' PII?
 Offload your user management onto Stytch's secure services and fetch the data when you need it.